Struggle for Hegemony: How Syria Became the Theater for the Most Dangerous Confrontation Between Turkiye and Israel

 That didn’t take long, did it?

-The aftermath of the revolution in Syria is proving every bit as chaotic as some of us predicted.
+Anti-imperial Nexus Dec 18, 2024 The aftermath of the revolution in Syria is proving every bit as chaotic as some of us predicted.
 Israel has bombed Syria well over 500 times since its ally HTS took charge of the country.
 One of the bombed sites was close to Russia’s naval base at Tartus, described as Russia’s only access point to the Mediterranean.
 There are even reports that Israel has struck Russia’s abandoned T-4 airfield in Syria.
 It’s easy to see how things might escalate if Israel doesn’t start behaving.
+One of the blasts near Tartus was so big, it looked like a nuke had been detonated.
+It was detected 820km away in western Turkey, where it registered 3.1 on the Richter scale.
+Unsurprisingly, Israel’s HTS allies are losing patience with the people who helped them capture a country. |

 Syria “Liberated” by its own Destroyers